-- The IPC system starts a new pump after the start delay time (76.55 Start delay) is elapsed. - After the motor is magnetized and starts rotating, - the new pump then accelerates to the master speed along IPC smooth ramp time defined with parameter 76.62 IPC smooth acceleration time. - 2.
-When a new pump is accelerating, the other pumps decelerate to maintain the stable output of the system, shown as Normal ramp in the diagram. - After the new pump reaches the speed of the current master pump, the new pump becomes the new master. - 4.
+The new pump then accelerates to the master speed along IPC smooth ramp time defined with parameter 76.62 IPC smooth acceleration time.

+- 3. When a new pump is accelerating, the other pumps decelerate to maintain the stable output of the system, shown as Normal ramp in the diagram. - 4.
+After the new pump reaches the speed of the current master pump, the new pump becomes the new master. - 5.
 The new master and all the remaining pumps will start to follow the master drive speed defined by the process PID of the master drive.